TITLE:Program Director of Business Training and Community Education

 DUTIES AND RESPONSIBILITIES

-- Develop and deliver a bi-annual newsletter for manufactures and businesses.
+- Develop and provide newsletters for manufacturers and businesses.

-- Become a Chamber of Commerce Ambassador in order to develop relationships with local businesses.
+- Serve as a Chamber of Commerce Ambassador to develop relationships with local businesses.

 - Assume all other reasonable professional duties and responsibilities as assigned by the supervisor.